Flavhein/sign_recognition/README.md

 ### Files description

 This folder contains:

-the notebook (two) ran on google colab to design and train the models. the dataset build with the file capture.py the report and the slide show of the project. the file cond_gen.pt for the generator model the file sign\_language\_model.keras for the predictor model requirements.txt, only for the runner and capture.py the two runner to test the models on your device
+-the notebook (two) ran on google colab to design and train the models

+-the dataset build with the file capture.py

+-the report and the slide show of the project

+-the file cond_gen.pt for the generator model

+-the file sign\_language\_model.keras for the predictor model

+-requirements.txt, only for the runner and capture.py

+-the two runner to test the models on your device

 ### How to run